 - Medical bills

 - Loss of earnings

 - Pain and suffering

 - Lost opportunities

 Florida legislation does not level the field for everyone involved in a car accident.
-Miami has a stellar team of South Florida motor vehicle accident lawyers at Goldberg & Rosen ready to take your case and push as hard as necessary to get you and your family fair and meaningful compensation from those responsible for your losses.
+Miami has a stellar team of motor vehicle accident lawyers at Goldberg & Rosen ready to take your case and push as hard as necessary to get you and your family fair and meaningful compensation from those responsible for your losses.
 Our goal is to obtain full damages for all losses associated with your car accident.

 Schedule A Consultation

 If you or a loved one have been the victim of negligence or misconduct, please do not hesitate to contact among the best attorneys Miami has available at Goldberg & Rosen today to receive expert guidance about your legal options, as well as a free and confidential case evaluation.